langkhachhoha/Active-Causal-Discovery-Bench/README.md

 The agent only ever sees anonymized variables, an observational sample matrix, and any interventional samples it requests.
 The evaluator owns the rest: the true DAG `G`, its CPDAG (the observational ceiling), the parameterized SCM, and a benchmark-owned minimum intervention set `I*` that resolves `G` from its CPDAG.
 This asymmetry is what makes scoring layered.

 **Two truth objects, four scoring layers.** Observational data identifies a Markov equivalence class, not a unique DAG.
-ACDB therefore scores against two distinct objects -- the CPDAG and the DAG -- and reports four metrics:
+ACDB therefore scores against two distinct objects — the CPDAG and the DAG — and reports four metrics:

-- `skeleton_f1` -- adjacency recovery against `G`.
+- `skeleton_f1` — adjacency recovery against `G`.
-- `compelled_f1` -- direction recovery against the directed edges of CPDAG(`G`) (the part observational data alone is allowed to identify).
+- `compelled_f1` — direction recovery against the directed edges of CPDAG(`G`) (the part observational data alone is allowed to identify).
-- `directed_f1`, `dag_shd` -- full directed-edge recovery against `G`.
+- `directed_f1`, `dag_shd` — full directed-edge recovery against `G`.
-- `efficiency` -- intervention budget used relative to `|I*|`.
+- `efficiency` — intervention budget used relative to `|I*|`.

-A model can fail on adjacencies, on observational orientations, on interventional orientations, or on intervention budgeting -- and ACDB reports each separately.
+A model can fail on adjacencies, on observational orientations, on interventional orientations, or on intervention budgeting — and ACDB reports each separately.

 **Random floor.** With `M = d(d-1)/2` candidate edges, a uniform-`m` random submission has closed-form expected directed F1

 ```
 E[F1] = (1/(M+1)) * sum_{m=0..M} k*m / (M*(m+k))
 ```

-For each level the README's results table reports `directed_f1` alongside this floor so a number above it is meaningful and a number near it is not.
+For each level the results table reports `directed_f1` alongside this floor, so a number above it is meaningful and a number near it is not.

-**Active protocol.** `observe()` returns the observational panel exactly once. `intervene(var, value)` returns one interventional sample matrix per call while budget remains. `submit_graph(directed_edges, undirected_edges)` ends the episode -- leaving an edge undirected is a legitimate output, distinct from omitting it.
+**Active protocol.** `observe()` returns the observational panel exactly once. `intervene(var, value)` returns one interventional sample matrix per call while budget remains. `submit_graph(directed_edges, undirected_edges)` ends the episode — leaving an edge undirected is a legitimate output, distinct from omitting it.

 ## Repository layout